Neo Suzuki

 Neo Suzuki (鈴木 音生 Suzuki Neo) is a Japanese competition climber, specializing in competition lead climbing.

 Competition climbing

 Suzuki began climbing on the IFSC Climbing World Cup circuit in 2023, advancing to all the lead world cup semifinals in his debut season.

 In August 2023, Suzuki won the silver medal at the IFSC Climbing World Youth Championships in Seoul.
 He continued to have success in the youth competition climbing scene, winning three titles at the IFSC Climbing Asian Youth Championships in the Junior category.

 In 2025, Suzuki finished on the podium at the Lead World Cup in Wujiang, collecting a silver medal in his first World Cup final.
 He won his first Lead World Cup title in Innsbruck.

+Suzuki began the 2026 season by winning the Lead Japan Cup.
+He subsequently claimed the gold medal at the Asian Championship, which also secured his qualification for the 2026 Asian Games.
+In May, he won his second World Climbing Series title in Wujiang, despite advancing to the final in eighth.
+He followed this up with a silver medal in Prague in June.
+At the Innsbruck World Climbing Series, Suzuki secured his third career gold medal, finishing on the podium for the third consecutive time.